pokt-network/pocket-core/doc/rpc-spec.md

 ALl RPC calls in Pocket Core will be HTTP `POST`

+### RPC-SPEC in OPENAPI / SWAGGER

+please see rcp-spec.yaml

+this document is for references only and will be deprecated soon.

 ### Client Namespace
 The default namespace contains functions that are pertinent to the execution of the Pocket Node.